KacperGierycz/KacperGierycz/README.md

 #

 I set myself to achieve mastery in computer science.
-I can write application in Java switch to eny language with exeption to C and asembly, implements algorithms and have funn doing it.
-Now after 2.5 years I'm ready.
+I can write application in Java, implements algorithms and have funn doing it.